crossroadlabs/Express/README.md

 ### Synchronous vs Asynchronous

 If you don't know what this is you might want to better skip it for now to the next section: [Url params](#url-params).
 To get more information see [this](http://cs.brown.edu/courses/cs168/s12/handouts/async.pdf) first.
 We have our APIs based on [Future pattern](https://en.wikipedia.org/wiki/Futures_and_promises).
-For exact implementation we use [BrightFutures](https://github.com/Thomvis/BrightFutures), thanks @Thomvis!
+Our implementation is based on [BrightFutures](https://github.com/Thomvis/BrightFutures), thanks @Thomvis!

 Express can handle it both ways.
 All your syncronous code will be executed in a separate queue in a traditional way, so if you are a fan of this approach - it will work (like in "Hello Express" example above).